Friday, December 24, 2010

 Obviously, there was nothing for it but to stop and retrieve the wayward item.
 I reluctantly slammed the car to a stop, praying I hadn't busted any axles, leaped out the door, and ran back to find the license plate.
 There it was, lying in a pool of mud.
 I grabbed it up, paused long enough to take stock of the situation, and — much to my horror — heard footsteps in the woods, making a beeline toward me.
 Running toward me.

 Before heading back home, I was able to re-attach the license plate (after much scrubbing of mud), and it's only by the grace of God that I hadn't completely screwed the car's alignment.
-I reckon they made those cars right durable in those days.
+Indeed, they made those cars durable in those days.
 I can only imagine trying to undertake such a panicked escape in my current Buick Century.
 I'd be leaving pieces of that car strewn all over Martinsville and Henry County, and maybe beyond.

-0 comments:
+3 comments: